BaseQL/baseql-airtable-block/README.md

 ## Instructions

+### Prerequisites

+In order to use Custom Blocks you need to [Sign Up for the Beta](https://airtable.com/shrEvq5IlQqYxWkaS) which applies for individual accounts, not organization's.

+This might change after September 2020 as it becomes part of Pro plan and maybe a Developer plan is introduced: https://community.airtable.com/t/build-a-custom-block/30288/6

+### Install

-In order to install the Block on your Airtable:
+To install the BaseQL Block on your Airtable base:

 1. Clone or download Zip source from github:
   - [github.com/BaseQL/baseql-airtable-block/archive/master.zip](https://github.com/BaseQL/baseql-airtable-block/archive/master.zip)